Primary Navigation Mobile

 Waterless car wash FAQs

-How does a waterless wash work?
+• How does a waterless wash really work?

 Waterless car wash makes use of stronger cleaning agents than car shampoos because the entire cleaning process is condensed into one step, and there's no pressurised water to remove dirt.
 They'll make use of detergents to break down dirt and make it easier to be wiped away.

 Dirt encapsulation is integral to how a waterless car wash works.
-Iit’ll surround bits of debris, so when it comes time to lift it from the car, it won’t be dragged across the car, leaving scratches.
+It'll surround bits of debris, so when it comes time to lift it from the car, it won't be dragged across the car, leaving scratches.
 Lubrication is core to this process, which is why most waterless washes will make use of lubricating polymers and additives to keep everything slick.

 This depends on how many microfibre towels you use in the washing process.
 While it's true you'll use way less water than a traditional car wash, you'll go through a load of towels as you wipe away residue.
 These towels will need washing, and you'll more than likely use a washing machine for this task.
 So, no matter what, you'll be using some water to clean your car.